laphynis/Analysis-of-r-Hololive/README.md

 <img src="/Graphs/day_count.png" width="800" height="400">

 From the lineplot above, there doesn't appear to be any pattern.
 The number of posts per day seem to fluctuate and is hard to predict.
-However, there is a reason as to why there are two large peaks which would only be known to someone who browses the subreddit.
-The first peak is due to the announcement of the Hololive English branch, and the second is due to a major controversy.
-However, outside of these rare events, it looks subreddit popularity remains relatively stable.
+Although there are two peaks in the plot, the first can be explained by the announcement of the Hololive English branch which many people were excited for, and the second can be explained by a controversy that angered many people.
+Outside of these rare events, the number of posts seem to be growing, albeit not as much.

 The next thing that I want to look at is the total number of posts distributed throughout the days of the week.
 Even before visualizing the data, I assumed that the weekend (Friday, Saturday, and Sunday) would have a significantly higher average of new submissions since there will be more people with free time.
 To investigate this, I created a plot of several boxplots, each boxplot corresponding to a day of the week.